fabriziosalmi/tensorflow-poc/README.md

 This project contains a Python script that trains a neural network model using the MNIST dataset.
 The trained model is then used to make predictions, and its performance is evaluated and plotted.

+The [MNIST dataset](http://yann.lecun.com/exdb/mnist/) is a large database of handwritten digits that is commonly used for training and testing in the field of machine learning.
+The MNIST dataset is significant as it serves as a basic dataset to implement and test new machine learning techniques.

+TensorFlow, an open-source machine learning framework, is utilized in this project due to its flexibility and extensive functionality in training neural networks.

 ## Features
 - Load and preprocess the MNIST dataset
 - Build and train a Sequential model using TensorFlow and Keras